raphievila/pinned-image/ReadMe.md

 ## TODO
 Things I need to do and will be added shortly:
 1. Ajax requested PinnedImage render.
-2. Automatic localization for tip blocks depending on corner proximity.
+2. Automatic localization adjustment for tip blocks depending on corner proximity.
 3. Color Coded Themes.
 4. Pin Icons.
 5. The ability to create custom pins.